ankita05saha03/Superstore-Sales-Analysis/README.md

 # Project Overview

-This project involves an in-depth analysis of sales data from a fictional superstore.
+This project involves an in-depth analysis of sales data from a superstore.
 The goal is to uncover insights and trends in the data that can help improve the store's business strategies and decision-making processes.

 # Dataset